DTADMI/gamehub-app/README.md

 1) Prerequisites

 - Node.js 20+
-- npm (or pnpm/yarn, but examples use npm)
+- pnpm (recommended; Corepack can enable it automatically) or npm
 - Docker and `gcloud` CLI (for Cloud Run)
 - A Google Cloud project with Artifact Registry and Cloud Run enabled